hsheikhm/GitHub-CV/README.md

   * ***Description:***
   Built a clone of Twitter over a weekend.
 Users can sign up, post a message and view all messages.
   * ***Technologies:***
-  Built in Ruby, HTML, CSS, Bootstrap and jQuery.
+  Built in Ruby, HTML, CSS, Sass, Bootstrap and jQuery.
 All users and messages are stored via DataMapper.
   * ***Successes:***
   The app is completely tested with RSpec in terms of feature and unit tests.
 It is built within a Sinatra framework and has a stylish front-end.
 The UI is also enhanced by jQuery.